 We believe that these fees will enable us to continue the work that we started in 2011 whilst continuing to offer excellent value to money for our members.
 Over the coming weeks, the renewal process will begin and you will receive a letter about the additional fee, please make sure that we have your up to date details so that you receive that letter and then make sure you return it to preserve your membership of SWU - as a social worker you deserve to have your voice heard within the trade union movement and by employers.

 Please look after yourself and the future of our profession by ensuring you remain a SWU member by paying your membership fee when you get your renewal letter.
 Thank you for your support and we are looking forward to an ever increasing membership and success as your Union.

 BASW launched The Social Workers Union in 2011.
-As a BASW member you are currently entitled to become a member of the Social Workers Union as an additional benefit.*
+As a BASW member you are currently entitled to become a member of the Social Workers Union for a small sum.*